CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 Specific steps in this flow are:

-1. The enterprise user of the CenturyLink Cloud hits a URL that is dedicated to their account.
+1. The enterprise user of the Lumen Cloud hits a URL that is dedicated to their account.
 The user is asked how they would like to log into the system and they choose SAML.

-2. The web application contacts the CenturyLink Cloud SAML service to initiate the SAML message exchange.
+2. The web application contacts the Lumen Cloud SAML service to initiate the SAML message exchange.

-3. The CenturyLink Cloud SP sends a digitally signed SAML authentication request to the enterprise IdP.
+3. The Lumen Cloud SP sends a digitally signed SAML authentication request to the enterprise IdP.
 This IdP takes the user's Kerberos token and validates them as a user on the enterprise network.

-4. The IdP returns a signed (and optionally, encrypted) SAML authentication response message to the CenturyLink Cloud SP.
-This message includes a Name ID assertion and that value is matched to a User record in the CenturyLink Cloud.
+4. The IdP returns a signed (and optionally, encrypted) SAML authentication response message to the Lumen Cloud SP.
+This message includes a Name ID assertion and that value is matched to a User record in the Lumen Cloud.

-5. The user is logged into the CenturyLink Cloud and operates under the roles and permissions assigned to their CenturyLink Cloud user account.
+5. The user is logged into the Lumen Cloud and operates under the roles and permissions assigned to their Lumen Cloud user account.

 The steps below walk through the process of building an entire SSO and SAML scenario based on Microsoft Active Directory Federation Services as the IdP proxy.
-If you already have an identity provider, you can skip to step 3 where trust is established between CenturyLink Cloud and the IdP.
+If you already have an identity provider, you can skip to step 3 where trust is established between Lumen Cloud and the IdP.

 **Steps**

 **1. Provision server to act as Identity Provider.**

-* Log into the CenturyLink Cloud Control Portal and choose to create a new Blueprint.
+* Log into the Lumen Cloud Control Portal and choose to create a new Blueprint.
 Using the left navigation bar, choose **Orchestration** > **Design Blueprint**.

 * Include a single (Windows Server 2008 or above) server to the Blueprint and add packages to **Install DNS**, **Install Active Directory**, **Reboot**, **Install IIS**, and **Add a Public IP**.
 The DNS and Active Directory packages give us a custom domain to work with, and an identity directory for our user records.
 Microsoft Internet Information Services (IIS) provides a web application host for the Active Directory Federation Services (ADFS) web services used later on.
-Finally, the public IP address exposes our server to the public internet where applications (like the CenturyLink Cloud Control Portal) can access it for a SAML exchange.
+Finally, the public IP address exposes our server to the public internet where applications (like the Lumen Cloud Control Portal) can access it for a SAML exchange.

 ![Blueprint Designer](../images/saml03.png)